rubenerd/rubenerd.com/content/post/2017/paring-back-to-an-essential-vimrc.md

-    set expandtab                "" convert evil tabs to nice spaces set shiftwidth=4             "" indent by 4 spaces set tabstop=4                "" tighter spacing for tabs
+    set expandtab                "" convert evil tabs to nice spaces set shiftwidth=4             "" indent by 4 spaces set tabstop=4                "" tighter spacing for tabs set encoding=utf-8           "" turn vim into a multi-byte editor

 Almost half the settings are just for tab spacing.
 I've tried over the years to adapt to how Vim does things out of the box, but I use spaces instead of tabs, like a gentleman.